How to plant in containers

 - Cover the roots with potting soil.

 - Firm down the soil around the transplanted plant and water well.

-- As a top layer add a mulch, decorative stone, leca or bark to slow down evaporation.
+- For the top layer, add mulch, decorative stone, Leca® or bark to slow down evaporation.